 They would have netted migratory birds in the spring and hunted turkeys, ducks, and geese during the fall fowling season.
 To snare large birds taking flight the people threw bolas—three or four small stones attached to cords with the ends secured in one knot.
 The device entangled the birds legs to bring it down without harming the feathers, which were as important to Indigenous people as the meat.

 During the late 18th and early 19th centuries, approximately 80 percent of Massachusetts’ forests were cleared for agriculture.
 The hayfields and pastures provided sanctuary to birds, insects and small animals until the farms were abandoned, and land began to revert back to forest.
-To prevent the loss of this meadow to successional forest, Greenbelt actively manages the property for grassland birds, mowing the field after the nesting season.
+To prevent the loss of this meadow to successional forest, Greenbelt actively manages the property for grassland birds, mowing the field after the nesting season is completed in July.

 Flora & Fauna